Auto Injury, Concussion & Chiropractic

 About Dr. Schmaltz

 As a 1984 graduate of Life Chiropractic College, Dr. Martin Schmaltz has years of helping those who have been injured in auto accidents.
 He has extensive training and study in how the injury happens as well as the specific treatments and documentation to help his patients.
-He has a great working relationship with many attorneys in the St Louis area and is know for his detailed notes and diagnosis of the injured patient.
+He has a great working relationship with many attorneys in the St Louis area and is known for his detailed notes and diagnosis of the injured patient.